Marilyn Manson: Abuse allegations

+A Jane Doe filed a lawsuit in May 2021, which was initially dismissed because it exceeded the statute of limitations, although an amended complaint was refiled soon after.
+The suit was settled in September 2023, the week before the case was scheduled to go to trial.
+Ashley Morgan Smithline sued in June 2021, Smithline's lawsuit was dismissed by a federal judge, after her lawyer withdrew from the case and she did not meet a court-ordered deadline regarding her future representation.
+Smithline recanted her allegations in legal documents in February 2023, claiming she was "manipulated" and "pressured" by Wood and her associates to make allegations against Manson that were "not true."
+In January 2023, another plaintiff identified as Jane Doe filed a lawsuit against him, alleging that he groomed and sexually assaulted her in the 1990s.
+The lawsuit also named defunct record label Nothing Records and its parent company Interscope as co-defendants, accusing them of being aware of Manson's alleged abuse.
+Substantive portions of this lawsuit were dismissed in July 2024, as the claims fell outside the remit of New York's Adult Survivors Act, in which the lawsuit was filed.

 Manson filed a lawsuit against Wood and Ashley "Illma" Gore for defamation, intentional infliction of emotional distress, violations of the California Comprehensive Computer Data Access and Fraud Act, as well as the impersonation of an FBI agent and falsifying federal documents.
 The suit alleged that Wood and Gore spent three years contacting his former girlfriends, and that the pair impersonated and falsified documents from an FBI agent.
-The suit additionally claimed Gore hacked Manson's computers and social media, and created fake emails to manufacture evidence he was distributing "illicit pornography".
+The suit additionally claimed Gore hacked Manson's computers and social media, and created fake emails to manufacture evidence he was distributing "illicit pornography."
 It also alleged that Gore swatted Manson by calling the FBI claiming to be a friend concerned about an "emergency" at his home.
-As a result of the call, several police officers and a helicopter were dispatched to his property, where "there was no emergency".
+As a result of the call, several police officers and a helicopter were dispatched to his property, where "there was no emergency."
 He sought a jury trial.
 A portion of the defamation and intentional infliction of emotional distress claims of the lawsuit, specifically his allegation that Wood and Gore forged an FBI letter and publicly spread false claims regarding his unreleased short film Groupie, were dismissed after the two filed anti-SLAPP notices.
 Manson was ordered to pay Wood and Gore's legal fees, totaling almost $500,000.
 He initially appealed the anti-SLAPP ruling, but discontinued the suit in November 2024, agreeing to pay Wood's legal fees.